ducktyper/OOView.js/README.md

 // Content goes here
 </div>
 ```
-Same Html can be generated from Javasript by calling
+The same Html can be generated using javascipt.
 ```coffeescript
 html = $.oo.view("score", {score: 10}, "// Content goes here")
 ```

-#### 3: Create OOView class and bind it
+#### 3: Create OOView class and bind to the specific elements

 ```coffeescript
 class Score
   constructor: (@view)->